aurioldegbelo/ontoeval/README.md

 The list will be extended with strategies as I become aware of them.
-Supporting reference: Degbelo, A. (2017).
+Reference: Degbelo, A. (2017).
 A snapshot of ontology evaluation criteria and strategies.
 In R. Hoestra, C. Faron-Zucker, T. Pellegrini, & V. de Boer (Eds.), Proceedings of the 13th International Conference on Semantic Systems - SEMANTICS 2017 (pp. 1–8). https://doi.org/10.1145/3132218.3132219